Murtaza-mahudawala/Spam_Email_Detection/README.md

 ## Final Model
 **VotingClassifier (Soft Voting)**
 The final model combines predictions from SVM, Naive Bayes, and Random Forest classifiers to achieve the best performance.

 ---

 ## Results
-- Achieved an accuracy of **[Include final accuracy]** on the test set.
+- Achieved an accuracy of **[97.7%]** on the test set.
-- Precision for spam detection: **[Include precision]**.
+- Precision for spam detection: **[96.3%]**.

----

 ## Setup and Requirements
 ### Prerequisites